tap349/tap349.github.io/_posts/2016-08-31-chef-zero-quickref.md

   NOTE: you cannot change node name by renaming node file and changing the name inside this file - node name is also stored in _/etc/chef/client.rb_ on remote
-  node: if you change it locally new node file with node name from _/etc/chef/client.rb_ will be created after converging (with empty run_list).
+  node: if you change it locally new node file with the name from _/etc/chef/client.rb_ will be created after converging (with empty run_list).

 - converge remote node: